-The appearance of the water/hexane interface at different speeds and water cuts is given in Figures 2 through 5.
-The left column of images shows the "front" side of the cylindrical electrode, where the steel surface emerges from the water phase, and the left column shows the "back," where the surface plunges back into the water.
-From the first row of images at any given water cut, showing a stationary electrode, it is clear that the steel surface is preferentially wetted by water as the water/hexane interface strongly bends upward in contact with the steel surface.(1)
+The appearance of the water/hexane interface at different speeds and water cuts is given in Figure 2-Figure 5.
+The left column of images shows the "front" side of the cylindrical electrode where the steel surface emerges from the water phase and the left column shows the "back", where the surface plunges back into the water.
+From the first row of images at any given water cut, showing a stationary electrode, it is clear that the steel surface is preferentially wetted by water as the water/hexane interface strongly bends upwards in contact with the steel surface.^{} increased toward 180° at the front of the electrode and decreased somewhat at the back (the reverse being true for hexane).

-Once rotation was introduced, the interface was dragged upward at the front of the electrode and was slightly depressed at the back.
-This behavior common to flowing two-phase flow systems amounts to a change of the static wetting angles.
-The so-called dynamic wetting angle for water increased toward 180° at the front of the electrode and decreased somewhat at the back (the reverse being true for hexane).
+Once rotation was introduced the interface was dragged upwards at the front of the electrode and was slightly depressed at the back.
+This behavior common to flowing two-phase flow systems amounts to a change of the static wetting angles6.
+The so called dynamic wetting angle for water